plioi/plioi.github.io/_posts/2013-10-15-fail-loudly.md

 title: Fail Loudly
 layout: post
 ---
 I ended my last post, [Generating Test Cases at Runtime](https://patrick.lioi.net/2013/10/09/generating-test-cases-at-runtime/), with a pop quiz: "Can you spot the bug?
-It’s possible to write test methods that never get invoked.&#8221; Today, let's cover the bug as well as its fix.
+It’s possible to write test methods that never get invoked."
+Today, let's cover the bug as well as its fix.

 ## Reproducing the Issue